tfstack/terraform-provider-utilities/docs/index.md

 page_title: "utilities Provider"
 subcategory: ""
 description: |-
   The Utilities provider offers various utility functions and tools for use in Terraform configurations.
-This provider does not require authentication or credentials.
+This provider does not require configuration.
 ---

 # utilities Provider

 The Utilities provider offers various utility functions and tools for use in Terraform configurations.
-This provider does not require authentication or credentials.
+This provider does not require configuration.

 ## Example Usage